tracyhenry/Kyrix/README.md

 Getting started by reading a [tutorial](https://github.com/tracyhenry/Kyrix/wiki/Tutorial).

 ## Setup-free big data visualizations
 Kyrix is fully dockerized, with a live PostgreSQL database running right after docker startup.
 Front-end vis libraries often assume data fits in browser memory, and thus scale to only small data.
-By working with a database, Kyrix scales to much larger data while being free of the hassle of installing and maintaining databases.
+By working with a containerized database, Kyrix scales to much larger data while being free of the hassle of installing and maintaining databases.

 Docker works by creating fully isolated virtual machines ("containers") on your computer, making it much easier to achieve correct installations every time ([learn more](https://opensource.com/resources/what-docker)).
 See [docker config details](https://github.com/tracyhenry/Kyrix/wiki/Docker-Config-Details).